Bingham Canyon, Utah: History

 The size and importance of the Bingham community began to fade as early as the 1920s.
 The canyon's difficult geography made urban development difficult, while exposing the town to the hazards of fire and avalanche.
 The first effort to reduce settlement in the canyon came in 1926, when Utah Copper established the town of Copperton on the flats east of the canyon mouth.
 This was a lovely community with many copper products used in the building of the houses, and the low rent encouraged company employees to live there.
 In 1956, Kennecott sold the homes to employees for $4,800 to $6,000.
 Increasing mechanization at the mine also reduced local employment—and hence, Bingham Canyon's population.

+On 17 February 1926, seventy-nine people were killed when a snow avalanche destroyed a mining camp in the area.

 By the 1930s it was becoming apparent that the most significant threat to the town of Bingham was the mine itself, whose ever-expanding open pit began encroaching on lands formerly occupied by miners' neighborhoods.
 The mine continued to eat away at Bingham throughout the middle years of the twentieth century, and by 1971 little of the town remained.
 That November, Bingham Canyon's 31 remaining residents voted 11–2 to disincorporate the town, and the last buildings at Bingham were razed in 1972.
 Today, most of the land once occupied by Bingham has been consumed by the Bingham Canyon Mine.